 - Basic Cardiac Life Support (BLS-CPR), American Heart Association

 - Advanced Cardiac Life Support (ACLS), American Heart Association

 9500 Euclid Avenue / NA4

 Cleveland, Ohio 44195

-On a daily basis, Hancock dedicates excellence, professionalism, and compassion to the nursing profession.
+On a daily basis, Hancock dedicates excellence, professionalism, and compassion to the healthcare industry.
 She is a well-respected leader throughout Cleveland Clinic health system, actively participating on and leading numerous councils and committees.
 Her involvement includes the intensive care affinity and nursing practice councils, both of which she has co-chaired, the health system leadership council and physician nurse collaboration committee.
 She is also the executive team liaison for financial issues and leads a heart failure core measures initiative.
 Previously, Hancock served as executive chief nursing officer for the health system, chief nursing officer for main campus, interim executive chief nursing officer, senior nursing director of critical care and senior nursing director and nursing director of the renowned Cleveland Clinic Heart and Vascular Institute.

 Clinical Practice & Teaching

 Hancock’s clinical experience lies within the area of cardiology, specifically cardiothoracic step-down and critical care.